olafayomi/overwatch/DOCUMENTATION.md

 ## FRR BGPD configs

 * Until I fix the code, overwatch includes the ASN of the transit AS in the BGP updates it sends to other BGP routers in the AS.
 As a result, those routers reject those updates so as a workaround, the routers have an ```allowas-in``` config included in their to enable them accept and receive routes from overwatch.
-The ```bgpd.mako``` template in IPMininet has been modified to add the ```allowas-in``` command, see section below:
+The ```bgpd.mako``` template in IPMininet has been modified to add the ```allowas-in``` command, see section below(This is only necessary if we're using the ```AS prepend OUT filter``` export in the tables or peers, I have disabled it):

 ```
 % for af in node.bgpd.address_families: